Jwink3101/PBrsync/readme.md

 ## How it Works:

 `PBrsync` is a python-wrapper around multiple rsync calls.
-By storing a snapshot of the past file-system and tracking inode numbers (and optionally, creation time) moves are detected and applied.
+By storing a snapshot of the past file-system and tracking inode numbers ~~(and optionally, creation time)~~ (file creation times do not work universally) moves are detected and applied.
 For more detials, read the design notes.

 There is no interactivity.
 Based on the (self commented) config settings, you can either resolve conflicts by keeping the newest (and hopefully having backups on), keeping both, or always keeping either local or remote.
 If you don't have both local and remote backups on with the setting to only keep the newest, it will warn you and then wait 3 seconds